onurcangnc/CI-CD_SAST_Mobile_Analyze/README.md

 2. Decompile the APK to `build/decompiled`.
 3. Scan the decompiled source for secrets using `detect-secrets`.
 4. Run `scripts/security_check.py` to check for security features like root detection, debug checks, and certificate pinning.
-5. Uploads the results as workflow artifacts.
+5. Uploads the results as workflow artifacts using `actions/upload-artifact@v4`.

 ## Scripts
 - `scripts/security_check.py` – simple analyzer that searches the decompiled source for keywords indicating common security protections.